Phone: (586) 445-5420 Tax Information Inquiry & Pay Online

 Paying in Person

 When paying tax in person, please bring both copies of the bill.
-Accepted forms of payment are cash, check or money order.
+Accepted forms of payment are cash, check, money order, or debit/credit cards.
+Service fees apply.

 You may pay taxes online with e-check or credit card.
 Click Here